 All off-campus guests must leave campus by 12:30 a.m.
 Saturday through Thursday and 1:30 a.m. on Friday.
-Permission for a visitor to spend the night in the dormitory must be secured from the Resident Life Coordinator.
+Permission for a visitor to spend the night in the dormitory must be secured by the Director of Student Affairs.